qidu/tokio-website/content/tokio/tutorial/zh-cn/framing.md

 # }
 ```

-Let's break this down.
-The `read_frame` method operates in a loop.
+让我们来分解这个过程。The `read_frame` method operates in a loop.
 First,
 `self.parse_frame()` is called.
 This will attempt to parse a redis frame from
 `self.buffer`.
 If there is enough data to parse a frame, the frame is returned
 to the caller of `read_frame()`.Otherwise, we attempt to read more data from the